French chef Veyrat seals comeback with third Michelin star

 "It is a great boost to get a star," Pic told AFP, "but there is also extra pressure as well as the fear of losing it.
 It can be a steamroller.
 With more and more people wanting to book a table at your restaurant, their expectations also rise."

-The 2018 Michelin rankings were to be unveiled at a press conference at a Paris theatre later Monday.

-However, the organisers have already said more foreign-born chefs will number in its ranks and that five more stars have been rewarded than last year.
+Canadian Noam Gedalof was among the intake of foreign-born chefs, getting a single star for his restaurant Comice in the French capital, while the Dane Andreas Moller of Copenhagen, Lebanese chef Alan Geaam and the Cypriot Andreas Mavrommatis were also similarly rewarded for their Parisian establishments.

-The full Michelin guide for France, whose ratings are based on usually two or three visits by anonymous inspectors, will be published on Friday.
+The full Michelin guide for France, whose ratings are based on two or three visits by unannounced inspectors, will be published on Friday.